Namespace

 A simple client router

-• The router also observes url hash changes and automatically triggers new routes accordingly
+The router observes url hash changes and automatically triggers new routes accordingly.

-When initializing the router, you can optionally define what to do:
+When initializing the router, you can optionally define public routes:

 kiss.router.init({